Ask-to-Clarify: Resolving Instruction Ambiguity through Multi-turn Dialogue

+The~\framework{} framework is designed to act as a collaborative embodied agent.
 To evaluate our framework, we conduct a series of real-world experiments.
-First, we conduct real-world experiments to evaluate whether our framework acquires the~\framework{} ability during training and to assess its overall performance.
-These experiments require the agent to first resolve ambiguity through dialogue with a user, and then execute the task based on the clarified instruction.
-Next, we perform ablation studies on our key designs, namely the training strategy and the connection module.
-Furthermore, we design experiments about the collaboration ability of our framework.
-Finally, we test the robustness of our~\framework{} framework in out-of-the-box environments,~\ie, under low lighting conditions and with distractors present.
+First, we assess whether our framework acquires collaborative embodied abilities and evaluate its overall performance against state-of-the-art baselines.
+Next, through systematic ablation, we investigate the catastrophic forgetting phenomenon and validate the necessity of our two-stage knowledge-insulation training strategy and the Semantic-Visual Alignment Adapter.
+Furthermore, we design experiments to specifically evaluate the cognitive ability of our framework, including a dedicated Dialogue Success Rate metric.
+Finally, we test the robustness of our framework in out-of-distribution environments,~\ie, under low lighting and distractors.